 Hit-and-run accidents are some of the most devastating types of car accidents occurring on the roads today.
 Not only do victims suffer the physical injuries resulting from a collision, they suffer additional trauma from knowing that another driver could flee the scene and leave them to suffer or even die on the side of the road.
-In addition, the anxiety of not knowing who to hold responsible for injuries, lost wages, medical bills, vehicle damage and even compensation for the death of a loved one, can be overwhelming.
-In many cases, even if the hit-and-run driver is located, many of these drivers are uninsured, literally adding insult to injury for accident victims.
+Drivers don't usually leave the scene of a serious crash unless they were intoxicated or in some cases, they are wanted by police for an unrelated crime they committed.
+In many cases, even if the hit-and-run driver is located, most of these drivers are uninsured, literally adding insult to injury for accident victims.

 Duty to Stop, Report Information and Render Aid

-Florida law imposes a duty to stop at the scene of an accident and exchange information with the other driver.
+Florida law imposes a duty on people who have been involved in a car accident to remain at the scene and exchange information with the other driver.
 If a party appears to be injured, the law imposes an additional duty to render reasonable aid and call for emergency help if necessary.
 When a driver leaves the scene without stopping and providing information, and the accident resulted in personal injury or death to another person, the driver has committed a third degree felony, punishable by significant jail time and fines.

 Because many hit-and-run drivers flee the scene for fear of being caught driving under the influence of drugs or alcohol, criminal proceedings often accompany a civil lawsuit.
 The injuries suffered by victims of these accidents are often severe, life-altering and even fatal.